farisayouub/US_Accidents/README.md

 <div class="datatable-end"></div>

 # Applications of Dataset
+US-Accidents can be used for numerous applications such as real-time accident prediction, studying accident hotspot locations, casualty analysis and extracting cause and effect rules to predict accidents, or studying the impact of precipitation or other environmental stimuli on accident occurrence.

 # Exploratory Data Analysis
 Here we explore some of the most interesting trends in our data.
 Please refer to [our notebook](https://github.com/pard187/pard187.github.io/blob/master/Final_Project_Gormley_Giffin_Johnston_Saleh.ipynb) to explore more profound Data Analysis findings and relatively successful Machine Learning models.